 Since launching Activator four years ago, we've learned a lot about what makes a good getting started experience for developers.
 One thing we learned is that as a “download-and-run” experience, our approach with Activator carried a number of significant drawbacks, such as:

-So, we've taken steps towards a new direction for getting started: a mostly online experience that emphasizes taking developers through what is possible with our Reactive Platform technologies (Akka, Lagom, Play, Scala and Production Suite's commercial modules), followed by the user being able to download working projects that build with sbt, Maven, or Gradle.
+So, we've taken steps towards a new direction for getting started: a mostly online experience that emphasizes taking developers through what is possible with our Reactive Platform technologies (Akka, Lagom, Play, Scala and Enterprise Suite's commercial modules), followed by the user being able to download working projects that build with sbt, Maven, or Gradle.
 Here is what we've created so far:

 The Lightbend Tech Hub now features a project starter that offers a web-based UI to quickly set up a new project based on a selected Lightbend technology.
 This is planned to be expand support for Maven and Gradle as well, in the future.

 Giter8 templates as well as Akka sample projects are already offered on Tech Hub project starter as examples.
 Because the download contains "sbt" script, you don't have to install anything other than Java to get started on your first project:

 Our Tech Hub Guides offer web-based tutorials for select examples.
 Unlike Activator, reading the tutorial no longer requires installation of special software.